tunib-ai/oslo/docs/source/tutorials/tensor_model_parallelism.md

 pytorch_model.bin    config.json
 ```

-This concludes the model parallelism tutorial.
+This concludes the tensor model parallelism tutorial.
 Thank you.